Reverse mortgages have been around for over 400 years, yet they are still often misunderstood in Canada.

 Fast forward to 1986 when a chartered accountant by the name of William Turner introduced a new type of reverse mortgage product to the residents of Vancouver, British Columbia.
 William Turner studied the old reverse mortgage models and rejected the idea that a senior would have to give up ownership to their home, simply to be able to afford to continue living in it.

 When William Turner founded the Canadian Home Income Plan (CHIP) in 1986, he pioneered a new reverse mortgage concept in Canada.
-The CHIP reverse mortgage allowed seniors to maintain full ownership of their home, and at the same time, gave seniors the ability to unlock some of the equity so that they could continue to afford and enjoy living in their home.
+The CHIP reverse mortgage has allowed seniors to maintain full ownership of their home, and at the same time, gave seniors the ability to unlock some of the equity so that they could continue to afford and enjoy living in their home.
 The CHIP reverse mortgage product and business model became so popular that companies from the U.K., Australia, U.S. and Europe, would often contact CHIP for guidance and structure on their own reverse mortgage product offerings.

 Rates are also a little lower now than they were upon first launch – check out this article for more on this.